Risotto with Asparagus & Peas

 This post may contain affiliate links.
 Read my full disclosure policy.

-Comforting to eat — and comforting to make, in a mindless, repetitive sort of way — risotto is a northern Italian rice dish cooked gently until it reaches a creamy consistency.
-Most people think of it as a restaurant-style dish, but it’s actually quite simple to make with just a few ingredients.
+Comforting to eat—and just as comforting to make (all that stirring is like mindful meditation!)—risotto is a northern Italian rice dish cooked gently until it reaches a creamy consistency.
+Most people think of it as a restaurant-style dish, but this risotto recipe is easy to make at home with very few ingredients.
 The only thing to keep in mind is that it requires frequent stirring, so you need to stay close to the stove for 25 minutes while it cooks.

-This spring risotto calls for seasonal vegetables but there’s lots of room for creativity and improvisation.
-Don’t feel like asparagus?
-Substitute zucchini or mushrooms.
-Going vegetarian?
-Replace the chicken broth with vegetable broth.
-Want to fancy it up?
+This recipe highlights seasonal vegetables, but there’s plenty of room for improvisation.
+Don’t love asparagus?
+Swap in zucchini or mushrooms.
+Cooking vegetarian?
+Use vegetable broth instead of chicken.
+Want to dress it up?
 Stir in some fresh herbs at the end.
 You really can’t go wrong as long as you stick to the basic formula.
-Serve this spring risotto as a meatless main course or as a side to a simply cooked main dish, like pan-seared salmon or perfectly grilled chicken breasts.

-How To Make Spring Risotto with Asparagus & Peas
+What You’ll Need To Make Risotto with Asparagus & Peas

-- All risotto recipes begin with Arborio rice, a short-grained, high-starch Italian rice that becomes creamy and slightly chewy when cooked.
+- Arborio rice – The foundation of all risotto recipes.
+This short-grained, high-starch Italian rice creates a creamy, slightly chewy texture when cooked.
 You can find it in the rice section of most supermarkets.

 The first step to cooking risotto is to bring your broth to a simmer.
 It’s important that the broth is hot before you add it to the rice, as cold broth will cool the pan down and slow the cooking process.